 - Great for Beginners: Their hardiness and simple Ameraucana care requirements make them an excellent choice.

 If you’ve decided these are the birds for you, the next step is finding them from a reliable source.
-Ready to take the plunge?

-Where to Buy Ameraucana Chickens & Pricing
+Where to Buy Ameraucana Chickens and Pricing

 Finding a quality source is the most important step to ensure you get healthy, true-to-standard birds.
 The price and availability can vary quite a bit depending on your location and whether you’re buying from a large-scale hatchery or a local breeder.